claresudbery/clare-wiki-ably/pages/coding/data/excel.md

 - If D2 contains time formatted as `56:30`...
 - In anoither cell, enter the formula `=ROUND(D2*24,2)`
 - Should give you `56.50`

+## FILTER / CONTAINS SUBSTRING

+- Return all the cells that match the search criteria
+- The good thing about this is that you can search one col but return the contents of another col in the same row
+- For instance: `=FILTER(D2:E10,ISNUMBER(SEARCH(A1,C2:C10)),"No results")`
+  - This will return all the values in `D2:E10` (so, two cols of data)
+  - ...but only for those rows where the value in col C contains the value in `A1` as a substring